AnasAito/SkillNER/README.md

 ## Useful links

-- [Visit our website](https://skillner.vercel.app/) to learn about SkillNer feature, how it works, and particularly explore our roadmap
+- [Visit our website](https://skillner.vercel.app/) to learn about SkillNer features, how it works, and particularly explore our roadmap
-- Get started with SkillNer and get to know its API through by visiting the [Documentation](https://skillner-docs.herokuapp.com/)
+- Get started with SkillNer and get to know its API by visiting the [Documentation](https://skillner-docs.herokuapp.com/)
 - [Test our Demo](https://share.streamlit.io/anasaito/skillner_demo/index.py) to see some of SkillNer capabilities